Tuesday, June 23, 2015

 I first saw Mia Wasikowska many years ago on the superb HBO series, In Treatment.
 She impressed me then, as she does now, with her natural presence on the screen.
 A calming presence that nevertheless has an edge to it.
 An edge bordering on mystery, vulnerability, and a lurking sense of something perhaps unsavory in her nature.
 She's quite hypnotic here, appearing open yet as closed off as a clam.

-Love how when we first see her she is cloaked in a souvenir crew jacket for "Bad Babysitter," Benjamin's endangered movie franchise.
-Of course, we later discover find out Agatha herself was the ultimate bad babysitter; almost killing her brother when they were children and he was left in her charge.
+Love how, when we first see her, she is cloaked in a souvenir crew jacket for "Bad Babysitter," Benjamin's endangered movie franchise.
+Of course, we later discover that Agatha herself was the ultimate bad babysitter, almost killing her brother when they were children and left in her charge.

 THE STUFF OF FANTASY

-A major asset to any film is having a director in control of what message they’re trying to convey.
-Like many films set in the world of privilege and power, Maps to the Stars is an indictment of the malignant allure of wealth and fame and its potential to foster delusions and corrupt the soul.
-But Canadian-born David Cronenberg - this is his first film [partially] shot in the US - succeeds where Luhrmann’s The Great Gatsby and Scorsese’s The Wolf of Wall Street so miserably failed: he’s able to depict the excesses of extensive wealth without simultaneously glamorizing it.
+A major asset to any film is a director in control of the message they’re trying to convey.
+Like many films set in the world of privilege and power, Maps to the Stars is an indictment of the malignant allure of wealth and fame and of their potential to foster delusions and corrupt the soul.
+But Canadian-born David Cronenberg - this is his first film [partially] shot in the US - succeeds where Luhrmann’s The Great Gatsby and Scorsese’s The Wolf of Wall Street so miserably failed: he’s able to depict the excesses of extensive wealth without simultaneously glamorizing them.

 On the Rodeo Road to Recovery